sarahrileydev/React-Insta-Clone/DAY_FOUR_README.md

 - Read [this article](https://dev.to/nimmo/state-driven-development-for-user-interfaces-part-1-an-introduction-27f1) about 'State Driven Views' and come up with a short paragraph as to why you feel that `state-driven` views are important to us as software developers today?
 What are state-driven applications?
 Why are they powerful?
 How does React enables those patterns?

+State-driven applications consider 'state' to be the starting point of application development, not just a side effect.
+Developing an app with state-driven views as a starting point allows developers to break applications apart into isolated components that can be tested and worked with without effecting other components unintentionally.
+This has many benefits, particularly reducing the cognitive load on the developer by focusing on one state at a time, which also makes it easier to test and document.

 #### Stretch Problems (Day IV)

 - Add the functionality to select a single Post.
 If a user clicks on a post, only show that post.